 How (Most) Customers Behave

-- Grin and bear it: Less than half of consumers, and often as few as 1 out of 20 complain.
-For Business to Business (B2B), the noncompliant rate is 30-95%.
-Businesses fail to complain due to fear of souring the relationship, reticence to get vendor staff in trouble, fear of conflict and hopelessness — complaints in the past have not been addressed.
+- Grin and bear it: On analyzing customer data, less than half of consumers, and often as few as 1 out of 20 complain.
+For Business to Business (B2B), the non-compliant rate is 30-95%.
+Businesses grin and bear poor customer experience not because of brand loyalty but rather fear.
+They fail to complain due to fear of souring the relationship, reticence to getting vendor staff in trouble, fear of conflict, and hopelessness – complaints in the past have not been addressed.

 - TL;DR: Less than half of consumers report carefully reading directions or contracts.
 About 30% of small and medium business owners fail to read contacts.

 - Small gestures go a long way: Customers are delighted by little things such as enthusiasm, empathy, and transparency.

 - Happiness is contagious: Word of mouth referrals generated by delighted customers is the most cost-effective marketing mechanism for customer retention – even twice as robust as from totally satisfied customers.

 With these four behaviors in mind, here’s what you can do to deliver a better customer experience – one that’s easier on your company.

 How Do You Build Customer Satisfaction?